nocsi/nocsi.com/src/terms-of-service.md

 10. LIMITATION OF LIABILITY.

-TO THE FULLEST EXTENT PERMITTED BY LAW, IN NO EVENT SHALL ORBIT LABS, INC. OR ANY OF ITS EMPLOYEES, AGENTS, OFFICERS, OR DIRECTORS BE LIABLE FOR DAMAGES OF ANY KIND, UNDER ANY LEGAL THEORY, ARISING OUT OF OR IN CONNECTION WITH THE SITE, THE CONTENT, OR ANY USE OR INABILITY TO USE ANY OF THE FOREGOING, INCLUDING BUT NOT LIMITED TO, PERSONAL INJURY, LOSS OF PROFITS, BUSINESS INTERRUPTION, LOSS OF USE, LOSS OF GOODWILL, OR LOSS OF DATA, WHETHER OR NOT CAUSED BY TORT (INCLUDING NEGLIGENCE), BREACH OF CONTRACT, OR OTHERWISE, EVEN IF FORESEEABLE.
+TO THE FULLEST EXTENT PERMITTED BY LAW, IN NO EVENT SHALL NOCSI OR ANY OF ITS EMPLOYEES, AGENTS, OFFICERS, OR DIRECTORS BE LIABLE FOR DAMAGES OF ANY KIND, UNDER ANY LEGAL THEORY, ARISING OUT OF OR IN CONNECTION WITH THE SITE, THE CONTENT, OR ANY USE OR INABILITY TO USE ANY OF THE FOREGOING, INCLUDING BUT NOT LIMITED TO, PERSONAL INJURY, LOSS OF PROFITS, BUSINESS INTERRUPTION, LOSS OF USE, LOSS OF GOODWILL, OR LOSS OF DATA, WHETHER OR NOT CAUSED BY TORT (INCLUDING NEGLIGENCE), BREACH OF CONTRACT, OR OTHERWISE, EVEN IF FORESEEABLE.

 THE FOREGOING DOES NOT AFFECT ANY LIABILITY WHICH CANNOT BE EXCLUDED OR LIMITED UNDER APPLICABLE LAW.